-The PVCC is supplied from an external source to provide power to the drivers and VCC.
+The PVCC is the output of the internal regulator that supplies power to the drivers and VCC.
 It is crucial to keep this pin decoupled to PGND with a $\geq 1~\mu F$ X5R or X7R ceramic capacitor.
 Because VCC powers internal analog circuit, it is filtered from PVCC with a 10 $\Omega$ resistor and 0.1 $\mu F$ X7R decoupling ceramic capacitor to AGND.

-Setting the Output Voltage (Vout)
+Setting the Output Voltage (VOUT)